In any organisation it is important to get a standard naming convention in place for most things, but especially with cloud based resources.

 After years of using Azure, I thought I would share my preferred naming convention.
-I believe it to be pretty intuitive, human readable and provides a good level of information and … a reasonable chance of, first attempt anyway, of global uniqueness.
+I believe it to be intuitive, human readable and provides a good level of information and … a reasonable chance of first attempt anyway, of global uniqueness.

 The Convention